 Devin Reilly: In the Shadow of Tall Giants (First Music commissioned world première)

-Steve Wilson, alto sax
+Steve Wilson, saxophone

 The NYYS Chamber Music program, led by director Dr. Lisa Tipton, offers young musicians an opportunity to explore the often complex dialogue between instruments as a metaphor for learning skills that emphasize open communication, harmony, and compromise.
 An Evening Among Friends is the underlying theme of each performance.
 Multiple NYYS ensembles will provide an exhilarating evening of chamber performances at Scandinavia House, the host of our first two performances.